tastejs/todomvc/architecture-examples/fun/README.md

 This is an implementation of the [TodoMVC example application](http://addyosmani.github.com/todomvc/) in [Fun](https://github.com/marcuswestin/fun), a new programming language for web apps.

-Note that `index.html` is the compiled output.
-Please see `app.fun` for the source.
+Note that `index.html` is the compiled output - see `app.fun` for the original source.

 Getting started
 ---------------